We are very excited to share our November updates in the Resource Center in Action section. Like every month, IA2 has been busy!

-- Presented at the CDC BOLD and Healthy Brain Initiative Annual Grantee meeting.
+- Participated in two sessions at the CDC BOLD and Healthy Brain Initiative Annual Grantee meeting.

 - Attended the White House Tribal Nations Summit.